-The Oculus Rift launched in late March with a lineup of games which were both exciting and new.
-Since the launch of the Oculus Rift, many new games have been released and so, naturally, it’s time for a big update to our ‘best games’ list.
+The Oculus Rift launched in March 2016 with a lineup of exciting and new games, and many more have been released since then.
+It’s now June of 2018, and naturally, it’s time for a big update to our best Oculus Rift games list.

-Many of the games being released now are no longer just ports, there built specifically for virtual reality.
-Some of the games cost $5, some cost $60, and buying every game for the Rift at this point would certainly cost as much as the device — if not more.
-Not everything is worth your time, but at least a dozen are worth it.
+Most of the Oculus Rift games coming out now are no longer just ports, but rather they are built specifically for virtual reality.
+Some of them cost $5, others cost $60.
+Buying every game for the Rift at this point would certainly cost as much as the device, if not more.
+Not everything is worth your time, but at least a dozen or so are.

-If you’ve already bought a Rift, you’ve played a lot of games included with the device but there a few others we’ve added to this feature.
-These are our favorite VR games for the Oculus Rift so far: the ones that have amazed us, scared us, and made us feel like were playing games for the first time.
+These are the best Oculus Rift games so far: the ones that have amazed us, scared us, and made us feel like we where playing games for the first time.

 Edge of Nowhere

-Before it’s release, Edge of Nowhere was easily one of the most anticipated games for the Oculus Rift.
-Now that it’s out?
-While in our full review we lamented its short length and wished that the game made somewhat more novel use of its VR capabilities, this still remains an exciting game that has a near AAA feel to it.
+Before its release, Edge of Nowhere was easily one of the most anticipated Oculus Rift games.
+While in our full review we lamented its short length and wished the game made somewhat more novel use of its VR capabilities, this still remains an exciting game that has a near AAA feel to it.
 In Edge of Nowhere, you play as Victor Howard on a journey to find his fiancee.
-There’s frantic action, some light horror elements, and a pretty engaging story to help keep the whole thing moving along
+There’s frantic action, light horror elements, and a pretty engaging story to help keep the whole thing moving along

-Chronos was built from the ground up for VR and looks to be a pretty impressive title.
-This 3rd person RPG pits you on a quest to save your homeland and puts you within a vast labyrinth filled with puzzles, enemies, and plenty of challenges just around the corner.
+Chronos was built from the ground up for VR and looks pretty impressive.
+This 3rd person RPG puts you on a quest to save your homeland.
+The game is set in a vast labyrinth filled with puzzles, enemies, and plenty of challenges around every corner.

 See also – Chronos review